Also Known As: Malagasy Tree Aloe

 Use in the GardenWhen grown in the ground, Aloe Vaombe is a great centerpiece specimen for the near frost free garden with red foliage and flowers making a stunning combination in winter.
 The flowers attract bees and birds to the garden.
 Deer resistant and extremely drought tolerant once established.
 Aloe Vaombe Madagascar Tree Aloe does well in pots, rockeries and a wide range of gardens, and like all succulents is very drought tolerant, making it a favorite for pots around pools or on balconies where established plants are expected to survive with very little water or attention.
 The exotic rosettes make this variety a great addition to any garden as the bold texture provides great contrast, and can be used quite effectively in adding some flare to any garden.
 As Aloe vaombe (Madagascar Tree Aloe) is very hardy and essentially maintenance free, it is often used in mass plantings in public spaces as it is a reliable performer.

-The information on this page about Aloe vaombe has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe vaombe has been gathered and summarized from the sources below.
+Visit these pages to learn more.